What we’re looking for:

 - We like to see the rawness of emotions, not the watered-down, holiday card version.

-Still interested?
-Write us at email@example.com.
-Please know we receive many interesting pitches, so it may take us some time to reply.
+Please know we receive many interesting pitches, so it may take us a while to reply.

 We look forward to reviewing your work.